Neuroendocrine Tumor Survival Rate

-At Moffitt Cancer Center, each patient with a neuroendocrine tumor is evaluated thoroughly by a multispecialty team of experts who have the expertise necessary to design tailored treatment plans for every type of neuroendocrine cancer.
-Additionally, we have a surgical team that specializes exclusively in neuroendocrine tumor surgery and performs complex procedures with an unparalleled level of skill and precision.
+At Moffitt Cancer Center, each patient with a neuroendocrine tumor is evaluated thoroughly by specialists who have the expertise necessary to design tailored treatment plans for every type of neuroendocrine cancer.
+Additionally, we have a surgical team that performs complex procedures with an unparalleled level of skill and precision.

-Moffitt’s extensive research initiatives on neuroendocrine tumor treatment have received national recognition, and through our exciting clinical trial program, our patients have opportunities to be among the first to benefit from treatment advances, such as minimally invasive approaches and interventional radiology.
+Moffitt’s extensive research initiatives on neuroendocrine tumor treatment have received international recognition, and through our exciting clinical trial program, our patients have opportunities to be among the first to benefit from treatment advances, such as minimally invasive approaches and interventional radiology.
 As a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt provides each patient the best possible treatment options to improve his or her quality of life.

 If you’d like to learn more about the neuroendocrine tumor survival rate, the experts at Moffitt can explain how it relates to your unique situation.
 Call 1-888-663-3488 or complete a new patient registration form online.
-You are a top priority for a cancer center that delivers nationally ranked care in new and transformative ways, and you can expect to connect with a cancer expert within a day.
+You are a top priority for a cancer center that delivers nationally ranked care in new and transformative ways, and you can expect to connect with a cancer expert as soon as possible.